 Top Benefits of Using Marijuana Clones Over Seeds

-Now that we've covered the basics, it's time for an important question: Are marijuana clones better than seeds?
+Now that we've covered the basics of how you plant marijuana clones and buy them, it's time for an important question: Are marijuana clones better than seeds?
 If you decide to use marijuana clones instead of seeds, one main benefit is that you can use a developed marijuana plant to create several new baby marijuana plants.
 If you clone the original marijuana plant properly and keep up the maintenance of the new plant, you can grow several generations of the original mother exactly to your liking.

 Additionally, when you use marijuana clones, you can skip the seed germination phase entirely.
 When growing marijuana from seeds, this stage is inevitable.
 But if you're using a clone, you get to jump right into the root-growing stage.